Bedrock-OSS/bedrock-wiki/docs/commands/mcfunction.md

 ---
 title: Functions
 category: General
-mention:
+mentions:
  - Bedrock Commands
-	- SirLich
  - cda94581
-	- jordanparki7
+nav_order: 3
 ---
 ## Introduction
 Functions are `.mcfunction` files which contain multiple lines of commands.
 They are run with the `/function` command in-game.